petercai/notes/eclipse/UI development/Graphical Editing Framework.md

 ### Graphics
-When rendering a figure, the Graphics class provides many drawing primi- tives for things such as displaying text, drawing lines, and drawing and filling polygons.
-Some of the useful Graphics methods include: drawFocus(Rectangle)—Draws a focus rectangle. drawImage(Image, Point)—Draws the given image at a point. drawLine(Point, Point)—Draws a line between the two specified points using the current foreground color. drawPolygon(PointList)—Draws a closed polygon defined by the given PointList containing the vertices.
-The first and last points in the list will be connected. drawRectangle(Rectangle)—Draws the given rectangle using the cur- rent foreground color. drawRoundRectangle(Rectangle, int, int)—Draws a rectangle with rounded corners using the foreground color.
-The last two argu- ments represent the horizontal and vertical diameter of the corners. drawText(String, Point)—Draws the given string at the specified location using the current font and foreground color.
+When rendering a figure, the Graphics class provides many drawing primitives for things such as displaying text, drawing lines, and drawing and filling polygons.
+Some of the useful Graphics methods include:
+**drawFocus**(Rectangle)—Draws a focus rectangle.
+**drawImage**(Image, Point)—Draws the given image at a point.
+**drawLine**(Point, Point)—Draws a line between the two specified points using the current foreground color.
+**drawPolygon**(PointList)—Draws a closed polygon defined by the given PointList containing the vertices.
+The first and last points in the list will be connected.
+**drawRectangle**(Rectangle)—Draws the given rectangle using the current foreground color.
+**drawRoundRectangle**(Rectangle, int, int)—Draws a rectangle with rounded corners using the foreground color.
+The last two arguments represent the horizontal and vertical diameter of the corners.
+**drawText**(String, Point)—Draws the given string at the specified location using the current font and foreground color.
 The background of the text will be transparent.
-Tab expansion and carriage return process- ing are performed. fillPolygon(PointList)—Fills a closed polygon defined by the given PointList containing the vertices.
-The first and last points in the list will be connected. fillRectangle(Rectangle)—Fills the given rectangle using the cur- rent background color. fillRoundRectangle(Rectangle, int, int)—Fills a rectangle with rounded corners using the background color.
-The last two arguments represent the horizontal and vertical diameter of the corners. fillText(String, Point)—Draws the given string at the specified location using the current font and foreground color.
+Tab expansion and carriage return processing are performed.
+**fillPolygon**(PointList)—Fills a closed polygon defined by the given PointList containing the vertices.
+The first and last points in the list will be connected.
+**fillRectangle**(Rectangle)—Fills the given rectangle using the current background color.
+**fillRoundRectangle**(Rectangle, int, int)—Fills a rectangle with rounded corners using the background color.
+The last two arguments represent the horizontal and vertical diameter of the corners.
+**fillText**(String, Point)—Draws the given string at the specified location using the current font and foreground color.
 The background of the text will be filled with the current background color.
-Tab expansion and carriage return processing are performed. getBackgroundColor()—Returns the background color. getForegroundColor()—Returns the foreground color. getLineStyle()—Returns the line style. getLineWidth()—Returns the current line width. rotate(float)—Rotates the coordinates by the given counter-clock- wise angle.
+Tab expansion and carriage return processing are performed.
+**getBackgroundColor**()—Returns the background color.
+**getForegroundColor**()—Returns the foreground color.
+**getLineStyle**()—Returns the line style.
+**getLineWidth**()—Returns the current line width.
+**rotate**(float)—Rotates the coordinates by the given counter-clock-wise angle.
 All subsequent painting will be performed in the resulting coordinates.
-Some functions are illegal when a rotated coordinates sys- tem is in use.
-To restore access to those functions, it is necessary to call restore() or pop() to return to a non rotated state. setBackgroundColor(Color)—Sets the background color. setBackgroundPattern(Pattern)—Sets the pattern used for fill-type graphics operations.
-The pattern must not be disposed while it is refer- enced by the Graphics object. setForegroundColor(Color)—Sets the foreground color. setForegroundPattern(Pattern)—Sets the foreground pattern for draw and text operations.
-The pattern must not be disposed while it is referenced by the Graphics object. setLineStyle(int)—Sets the line style to the argument, which must be one of the constants SWT.LINE_SOLID, SWT.LINE_DASH, SWT.LINE_DOT, SWT.LINE_DASHDOT or SWT.LINE_DASHDOTDOT. setLineWidth(int)—Sets the line width. translate(Point)—Translates the receiver’s coordinates by the speci- fied x and y amounts.
+Some functions are illegal when a rotated coordinates system is in use.
+To restore access to those functions, it is necessary to call restore() or pop() to return to a non rotated state.
+**setBackgroundColor**(Color)—Sets the background color.
+**setBackgroundPattern**(Pattern)—Sets the pattern used for fill-type graphics operations.
+The pattern must not be disposed while it is referenced by the Graphics object.
+**setForegroundColor**(Color)—Sets the foreground color.
+**setForegroundPattern**(Pattern)—Sets the foreground pattern for draw and text operations.
+The pattern must not be disposed while it is referenced by the Graphics object.
+**setLineStyle**(int)—Sets the line style to the argument, which must be one of the constants SWT.LINE_SOLID, SWT.LINE_DASH, SWT.LINE_DOT, SWT.LINE_DASHDOT or SWT.LINE_DASHDOTDOT.
+**setLineWidth**(int)—Sets the line width.
+**translate**(Point)—Translates the receiver’s coordinates by the specified x and y amounts.
 All subsequent painting will be performed in the resulting coordinate system.
 Integer translation used by itself does not require or start the use of the advanced graphics system in SWT.
 It is emulated until advanced graphics are triggered.

-GEF provides a number of basic figure classes that can be extended or com- posed to build more complex figures.
+GEF provides a number of basic figure classes that can be extended or composed to build more complex figures.
 These classes include:
-Button—A figure typically having a border that appears to move up and down in response to being pressed.
+**Button**—A figure typically having a border that appears to move up and down in response to being pressed.
-Ellipse—A figure that draws an ellipse filling its bounds.
+**Ellipse**—A figure that draws an ellipse filling its bounds.
-ImageFigure—A figure containing an image.
+**ImageFigure**—A figure containing an image.
 Use this Figure, instead of a Label, when displaying Images without any accompanying text.
-Label—A figure that can display text and/or an image (see Section 20.4.3.1, Composing Figures, on page 747).
+**Label**—A figure that can display text and/or an image.
-Panel—A figure container which is opaque by default.
+**Panel**—A figure container which is opaque by default.
-Polygon—A figure similar to a Polyline except it is closed and filled.
+**Polygon**—A figure similar to a Polyline except it is closed and filled.
-Polyline—A figure rendered as a series of line segments.
+**Polyline**—A figure rendered as a series of line segments.
-PolylineConnection—A figure used to visually connect other figures.
+**PolylineConnection**—A figure used to visually connect other figures.
-RectangleFigure—A rectangular figure with square corners.
+**RectangleFigure**—A rectangular figure with square corners.
-RoundedRectangle—A rectangular figure with round corners (see Sec- tion 20.4.3.1, Composing Figures, on page 747).
+**RoundedRectangle**—A rectangular figure with round corners.
-TextFlow—A figure for displaying a string of text across multiple lines.
+**TextFlow**—A figure for displaying a string of text across multiple lines.
-Thumbnail—A figure displaying an image at reduced size with the same aspect ratio as the original figure.
+**Thumbnail**—A figure displaying an image at reduced size with the same aspect ratio as the original figure.
-Triangle—A figure rendering itself as a triangle.
+**Triangle**—A figure rendering itself as a triangle.

 ### Complex Figures
 Figures must be created for each of the edit parts.
 One approach is to build complex figures by composing simpler figures without creating any custom figures.
 In other cases, it is more useful to create a specialized figure class for each edit part class to be rendered on the screen.